Lean Production Systems

 • Improved quality → fewer defects and recalls.

-• Engaged workforce → employees become problem solvers.
+• Engaged workforce → employees become problem solvers and develop skills.

 • Sustainability → minimizing overproduction and excess resources.